-Last month we had a lot of fun with cupcake and cake decorating– I hope you feel more confident with your piping skills now!
-With Mother’s Day this month and spring in the air (dear allergies, thank you for the reminder spring is here) I figured we all need something fresh, light, airy, and PINK.
-Let me introduce you to this wonderful vanilla sponge cake filled with homemade strawberry cream cheese frosting.
-May’s Baking Challenge recipe = the strawberries ‘n’ cream cake roll!
+A few weeks ago we had a lot of fun with cupcake and cake decorating– I hope you feel more confident with your piping skills now after tackling these two-toned frosting roses!
+With Mother’s Day approaching and spring in the air (dear allergies, thank you for the reminder spring is here) I figured we all need something fresh, light, airy, and PINK.
+Let me introduce you to this wonderful vanilla sponge cake filled with homemade strawberry cream cheese frosting… the strawberries ‘n’ cream cake roll!

 What is Sponge Cake?